Supreme Court Justice Stephen Breyer plans to retire, paving the way for Biden pick

 News of Breyer's retirement comes as the 2022 midterm election campaign begins to heat up, and Democrats are working to maintain their hold on both chambers of Congress.
 Democrats currently hold just 50 seats in the evenly split Senate, with Vice President Kamala Harris casting tie-breaking votes, meaning all Democratic senators will need to support Breyer's replacement in order to secure confirmation without relying on GOP backing.
 Supreme Court justices can be confirmed by a simple majority vote.

 NBC News first reported Breyer's plans to step aside on Wednesday.
-White House press secretary Jen Psaki said the White House would have no additional information regarding Breyer's retirement.

-"It has always been the decision of any Supreme Court Justice if and when they decide to retire, and how they want to announce it, and that remains the case today," she tweeted.
+Mr. Biden told reporters at the White House that "there has been no announcement from Justice Breyer.
+Let him make whatever statement he's going to make, and I'll be happy to talk about it later."

+At the White House, press secretary Jen Psaki told reporters that the president is committed to following through on his pledge to name a Black woman to the bench.

+"The president has stated and reiterated his commitment to nominating a Black woman to the Supreme Court, and certainly stands by that," Psaki said.

 Senate Majority Leader Chuck Schumer lauded Breyer as a "model jurist" and pledged a swift confirmation process for his successor.